Sacred Heart Schools, Atherton: Curriculum

-To graduate, students must complete four years of English; four years of religious studies; three years of social science; three years of mathematics (or through algebra 2); two years of French, Latin, Mandarin, or Spanish (or through level 3); two years of science; one and a half years of fine arts; one semester of computer science; and, one semester of health & wellness.
+To graduate, students must complete four years of English; four years of religious studies; three years of social science; three years of mathematics (or through algebra 2); two years of French, Latin, Mandarin, or Spanish (or through level 3); two years of science; one-and-a-half years of fine arts; one semester of computer science; and, one semester of health & wellness.
 The school offers 20 honors sections and 28 AP courses.
 89% of SHP's 83 faculty hold master's or doctoral degrees.
 Supplementing the college preparatory core are some notable electives, including a sustainable agriculture course where students cultivate vegetables and butcher a goat.

 Religious studies, which the school describes as "ecumenical and interfaith in content and perspective," is a core subject from grades 6 – 12.
-Students and their families have the option to participate in Catholic or Christian rites, traditions, and practices, including Eucharistic liturgies, confirmation, meditations, and Wednesday morning prayers in the chapel.
+Students and their families have the option to participate in Catholic or non-Catholic rites, traditions, and practices, including Eucharistic liturgies, confirmation, meditations, and Wednesday morning prayers in the chapel.
 Community service overlaps religious studies, including a requirement to complete at least 25 hours of community service in grade 10 and a capstone service project in grade 12.